-All CHE-MS graduates (n=4) during the 2018-2019 cycle (summer-fall-spring) presented their research in a public forum on-campus at the end of their programs.
-The number of MS students who have presented their research at a technical conference during this reporting period has not been determined yet.
+All CHE-MS graduates (n=9) during the 2019-2020 cycle (summer-fall-spring) presented their research in a public forum on-campus at the end of their programs.
+This includes 3 students completing their thesis-based MS program and 6 students completing the non-thesis option (Note: 4 of these 6 students are from the direct-admit PhD program).

-Modifications for Improvement:
+Modifications for Improvement

-Increasing the amount of funding to support graduate students in the program is becoming more challenging.
+Increasing the amount of funding (especially external funding) to support graduate students in the program tends to be challenging.
 This is an area that will have an impact on enrollment and the research environment if not adequately addressed.
 Thus, it is an important area for focus.
-For each of the last two years, the department has submitted a grant application to the NSF National Research Training (NRT) program that if funded would provide assistantships over a five-year period to numerous graduate students from Appalachian, Native American, and other rural communities.
-The application was not funded in 2018 and is currently under review.
+For each of the last three years, the department has submitted a grant application to the NSF National Research Training (NRT) program that if funded would provide assistantships over a five-year period to numerous graduate students from Appalachian, Native American, and other rural communities.
+The application was not funded in 2020, but plans are underway to resubmit in early 2021.
+Similar efforts at seeking external funding continue to be pursued by the faculty.